huiledecode/OTF-/README.md

 # How to ?

-You can see in demo application the menu "users" which display the list of users authorized to connect to the backend.
+You can see in demo application the menu "users" which displays the list of users authorized to connect to the backend.

 <img src="http://www.huile-de-code.fr/otf/img/capture_2015-02-23_users_OTF.png" />

 What happens when you click on "users" link in the top menu :

-1- You sent a pathname "<b>/users</b>" from GET HTTP method<br/>
+1- You send a pathname "<b>/users</b>" from GET HTTP method<br/>
 2- You request the server to read into the accounts collection of MongoDB,<br/>
 3- You need to display the data into a JQuery DataTable<br/>